Calculator

 Looking at a specific apartment?

-The number that matters isn’t the generic break-even — it’s whether the building’s actual maintenance trend, flip tax, and board culture line up with your time horizon.
+The break-even number is the starting point.
+The number that actually matters is whether the building’s maintenance trend, flip tax, and board culture line up with your time horizon.
 A 30-minute call gets you that read.

 Schedule a consultation →